srinu6/srinu6/README.md

  <h2 align="center">Hi there 👋, I'm Srinu!</h2>

 I am Having exposure♛ in building professional Web🖥, Mobile(Both Android & iOS) Applications.
-Experienced with a demonstrated history of working in the Information Technology industry🏢 .
-Skilled in FrontEnd Technologies✍️ like React.js, React Native, Redux, JavaScript, TypeScript, etc.
+Experienced with a demonstrated history of working in the Information Technology industry🏢 start from the 1st year of my bachelor's degree.
+Skilled in Full Stack Development Technologies✍️ like ReactJS, React Native, Redux, JavaScript, TypeScript, NodeJS, ExpressJS, MongoDB, etc.

 Founded Connecting Freshers when I was in 2nd year of my Batchlor's Degree and that is one of the greatest exposure that I ever got into Enterpreneurship!
-Presented the Idea in National Level Idea Challenge competition and Hired students Interns from Premium Institutes to work on my idea and even got funding from my college(NIT Srinagar) in those days.
+Presented Connecting Freshers Idea in National Level Idea Challenge competition and Hired students Interns from Premium Institutes to work on my idea and even got funding from my college(NIT Srinagar) in those days.

 I am having some research based experience on Machine Learning, Deep Learning and OpenCV.
-I worked on Autonomus Aerial Vehicle Project which was ongoing in AeroSpace Engineering Department at Indian Institute of Science, Bangalore(IISc Bangalore) for few months in my college days.
+I worked on Autonomus Aerial Vehicle Project which was ongoing in AeroSpace Engineering Department at Indian Institute of Science, Bangalore(IISc Bangalore) for few months in my bachelor degree.

-After my Batchlors degree at NIT Srinagar, I worked at a Fortune 5th Company(UnitedHealth Group) as a Software Engineer for few years and later joined a great StartUp based Company.
+After my Batchlor's degree at NIT Srinagar, I worked at a Fortune 5th Company(UnitedHealth Group) as a Software Engineer for few years and later joined a great StartUp based Company, where I am working on building an application which will be used by almost 15 Europian countries.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
 I have created 10+ mini & major projects💼 on ReactJS, React Native and other technologies.
 Also deployed and having live-hosted projects📽, checkout out my GitHub pages📒 or YouTube📲 channel for more details.